vacp2p/rfc/content/docs/rfcs/38/README.md

 #### Active Gossip Adversary

-An omniscient gossip adversary somehow not only controls $f$ of $N$ nodes, but has also has corrupted communications between nodes such that she may inspect, delay, and drop arbitrary messages.
+An omniscient gossip adversary somehow not only controls `f` of `N` nodes, but has also has corrupted communications between nodes such that she may inspect, delay, and drop arbitrary messages.
 She uses this to corrupt consensus away from honest decisions to ones favorable